 cors.allowed.origins to be set to

-cors.allow.credientials is set to true as it may expose credentials to malicious hosts.
+cors.allow.credentials is set to true, as it may expose credentials to malicious hosts.

-In most cases the workstation should be properly configured for Kerberos Authentication, however it may be necessary to instruct your browser to whitelist the domain, usually if the host machine is not on the same domain as the Kerberos server.
+In most cases, the workstation should be properly configured for Kerberos Authentication; however, it may be necessary to instruct your browser to whitelist the domain.
+This is usually the case if the host machine is not on the same domain as the Kerberos server.
 Set the following for your browser:

 $ defaults write com.google.Chrome AuthServerWhitelist "*.example.com" $ defaults write com.google.Chrome AuthNegotiateDelegateWhitelist "*.example.com"

 network.negotiate-auth.trusted-uris, set the domain against which you want to authenticate, for example,